-Explore more RMarkdown functionality and practice implementing it.
+Explore more Quarto functionality and practice implementing it.

-Let’s start by playing around with the basic RStudio RMarkdown template a little more.
-Open a fresh copy by clicking File -> New File -> R Markdown… We can enter “Lab exercise” in the Title field and keep HTML as the Default Output Format.
+Let’s start by playing around with the basic RStudio Quarto template a little more.
+Open a fresh copy by clicking File -> New File -> Quarto… We can enter “Lab exercise” in the Title field and keep HTML as the Default Output Format.

 Let’s play around with the formatting of our document.
-Remember that you can find RStudio’s built-in RMarkdown reference under Help > Markdown Quick Reference, or check out one of the many great cheatsheets you can find online, e.g. this or RStudio’s RMarkdown cheatsheet you can download from here (scroll down to find it).
+Remember that you can find RStudio’s built-in Quarto reference under Help > Cheat Sheets > Browse Cheat Sheets … and find Quarto Cheat Sheet, or check out one of the many great cheatsheets you can find online, e.g. this or RStudio’s Quarto cheatsheet you can download from here (scroll down to find it).

 As you’re making changes, knit often and see how your edits look in the rendered document.